qadritanzeel1/JS_PRACTICE/README.md

-# LearningGitHub
+# JS Practice
-This is the basics
+From basics to advance